prog4biol/pfb2019/README.md

 > The number of times 'T' is found is returned.
 The string stored in 'dna' is not altered.

+__Find and Replace__

-__Find and Replace__: Exact matches to the given string will be found and replaced with the given replacement value with another string method, `replace()`
+Exact matches to the given string will be found and replaced with the given replacement value with another string method, `replace()`